SonjaKrivokapic/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-Outcome
+This project is a browser version of a sketchpad.

-Used HTML5 semantic elements for better readability and structure.
+## Outcome
-Used CSS3 grid and flex to create layout.
+* JS - Dynamically created grid of a square divs.
-Used Git and GitHub for project management.
+* CSS3 - grid and flex to create layout.
-Tried to maintain clean code.
+* Git and GitHub - used for project management.

-What I learned
+## What I learned
-Better knowledge of Javascript.
+* Improved code structure and code readability.
-Improved code structure and code readability.
+* Improved clean code writing.
-Improved clean code writing.
+* Better understanding of Javascript workflow data.